Positively ratioed representations: Lengths and geodesic currents

 \subsection{Length lower bounds: winding and intersection with binodal edges}

+In this section, fix a $\nu$-minimal pants decomposition $\Pmc_\nu(S')$.
 Next, we want a lower bound of $i(c,\nu)$ in terms of $b(c)$ and $w_2(c)$.
 To do so, we need the following two technical lemmas.
-Informally, Lemma \ref{binodal bound} tells us how much length $c$ has to pick up if it has sufficiently many binodal edges.
+Informally, Lemma \ref{binodal bound} tells us how much length $c$ has to pick up if it crosses sufficiently many binodal edges.
 On the other hand, Lemma \ref{winding bound} tells us how much length $c$ has to pick up if it ``winds around" a lot between binodal edges.

 \begin{lem} Let $P\subset S'$ be a pair of pants given by $\Pmc_\nu(S')$ and let $\widetilde{P}\subset\Std'$ be the universal cover of $P$.
 Also, let $p,q\in\widetilde{P}$ be points so that $[p,q]$ intersects the geodesics in $\widetilde{\Qmc}$ transversely (if at all).
 Then